ubccr/xdmod-python/README.md

     ![Screenshot of "Generate API Token" button](https://raw.githubusercontent.com/ubccr/xdmod-data/main/docs/images/api-token/generate.jpg)

 1. Copy the token to your clipboard.
-Make sure to paste it somewhere for saving, as you will not be able to see the token again once you close the window:
+Make sure to paste it somewhere secure for saving, as you will not be able to see the token again once you close the window:

     ![Screenshot of "Copy API Token to Clipboard" button](https://raw.githubusercontent.com/ubccr/xdmod-data/main/docs/images/api-token/copy.jpg)